The Art Of Food Swapping

 Feel like having a sundae?

 Ouch, now there’s a dessert that really makes blood sugar levels skyrocket.
 Swap it for a parfait made with low-fat yogurt, berries and granola.
 Put it in the freezer for a few minutes to create the same refreshing effect.

-Don’t think about it in terms of “forbidden foods.”
+Don’t think about it in terms of "forbidden foods".
 The important thing is to eat well most of the time, watch your servings and exercise regularly.
-You don’t need to sacrifice your favourite meals to eat healthier.
+You don’t need to sacrifice your favorite meals to eat healthier.
 Get swapping!

 Everyday Health (2020).
 The best and worst foods to eat in a type 2 diabetes diet.
 Retrieved from: https://www.everydayhealth.com/hs/type-2-diabetes-live-better-guide/healthy-food-swaps/.
 Accessed July 15 2021.